 Evaluation measures in text mining

-- An evaluation measure quantifies the quality of an approach on a specific task and text corpus. - Approaches can be ranked with respect to an evaluation measure. - Quality is assessed in terms of effectiveness or efficiency.
+- An evaluation measure quantifies the quality of an approach on a given task and corpus. - Approaches can be ranked with respect to an evaluation measure. - Quality is assessed in terms of effectiveness or efficiency.

 Effectiveness